collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql.rst

    "REPLACE", "Delete the existing record and insert a new record."
    "MERGE", "Merge bundles into existing record.
 Essentially the same as editing the existing record."
    "SKIP", "Skip add if record with idno already exists."

+By default, existing records must match on both idno and type.
+The type matching requirement can be relaxed by passing the ``ignoreType`` option as in the previous example.

 Editing records
 ~~~~~~~~~~~~~~~~~~~~